open-dc-grid/open-dc-grid.github.io/docs/references.md

 The actual testing of these products has been spun off into a separate organization, [Verasol](#Verasol).
 Lighting Global has regional affiliates [Lighting Africa](#LightingAfrica) and [Lighting Asia](#LightingAsia).

-<a name="OwnTech"></a>[OwnTech](https://www.owntech.org/): An initiative under
-[CNRS](http://www.cnrs.fr/en) and [LAAS](https://www.laas.fr/public/en) to create a library of stackable and reprogrammable hardware and associated software accessible via open source that can be combined to create power systems over a wide range of power levels including both DC and AC.

 <a name="RMI"></a>[RMI](https://rmi.org/): Rocky Mountain Institute (RMI) is an organization in the United States dedicated to research, publication, consulting, and
 lecturing in the general field of sustainability, with a special focus on profitable innovations for energy and resource efficiency